src-d/blog/content/post/deduplicating_pga_with_apollo.md

 optimization with [hyperopt](https://github.com/hyperopt/hyperopt) to determine the feature weights, the optimal threshold and the rest of the variables.
-But the found hyperparameters are biased by our ML team's opinions and are not necessary the best for everybody.
+But the found hyperparameters are biased by our ML team's opinions and are not necessarily the best for everybody.
 They are also specific to relatively verbose Java code.

 There is one metric however which is likely to be correlated with the similarity: